HarshitJain-1908/RISC-V-Simulator-for-5-stage-CPU/README.txt

+This was a group project in the Computer Architecture course offered in IIIT Delhi.
+The group project consist of 4 members.
+The detailed description can be found in the document titled 'Computer Architecture Projects Description'.
+We have implemented 'Project4 - Cycle accurate simulator for 5-stage CPU'.

+Steps to run the Simulator:-
+1. Download all the files.
+(Test file is in 'test_binary.txt')
+2. Run 'cpu.py' to run the simulator.
+Consequences:-
-Run 'cpu.py' to run the simulator and a file named 'log.txt' is created containing the required contents of log file.
-Test file is in 'test_binary.txt'.
+A file named 'log.txt' is created containing the required contents of log file (refer to Project descrition to know the exact type of content).

+General information about the RISC-V ISA:- Instructions with their encoding-
 AND rd, rs1, rs2
 OR rd, rs1, rs2
 ADD rd, rs1, rs2